-6.3 Activity in Models of Inference: Reasoning the Frugal Way
+6.3.
+Activity in models of inference: reasoning the frugal way

-The model of inference presented by [36] consists of simple cognitive algorithms which suggest cues and performs inference from memory.
-As such, "it uses limited knowledge as input" (ibid.).
-To compensate for this limitation, such models assume that inductive inference has to take into account the natural environment of the cognitive agent.
+The model of inference presented by Gigerenzer and Goldstein36 consists of simple cognitive algorithms which suggest cues and performs inference from memory.
+As such, 'it uses limited knowledge as input'.36 To compensate for this limitation, such models assume that inductive inference has to take into account the natural environment of the cognitive agent.
 In this case, the environment is implemented in his memory.
-Although the algorithm is not linear and does not use all available information (it violates the traditional standards of rationality), it leads to remarkable results compared to other classical models.
-Such algorithm is designed to enable quick decision making.
+Although the algorithm is not linear and does not use all available information (it violates the traditional standards of rationality), it leads to remarkable results compared with other classical models.
+Such an algorithm is designed to enable quick decision making.
 In this work, the model is multicomponent in that it is composed of probabilistic atomic mental models: but the decomposition can be deepened or flattened.

 As their success is remarkable, we propose that such algorithms be considered less arbitrary than others.
-They can be taken as examples of more realistic simplifications of a computational procedure thanks to an "activity tracking" process applied to some other, less performing, hence more fictive, classical models of inference.
+They can be taken as examples of more realistic simplifications of a computational procedure thanks to an 'activity tracking' process applied to some other, less performing, hence more fictive, classical models of inference.

 - What is activity in this context?
-The activity of the coupled model is the sum of the numbers of internal and external events of atomic models, over a simulation time period - What is optimized activity in this context?
-It is a realistic and effective psychological mechanism (such as the simple algorithms of [36]) which would appear quite different from the fictive computational processes as they are hypothesized in classical inference models purely based on deduction and logic.
-Optimized activity is the most efficient (the quickest and the most successful) algorithmic process that leads to a certain cognitive goal: in this sense, it is the one that is the most efficient relatively to the goal and compared to other computational models, whereas these other models lead to useless and time-consuming (inactive in this sense) computations.
+The activity of the coupled model is the sum of the numbers of internal and external events of atomic models, over a simulation time period. - What is optimized activity in this context?
+It is a realistic and effective psychological mechanism (such as the simple algorithms of Gigerenzer and Goldstein36) which would appear quite different from the fictive computational processes as they are hypothesized in classical inference models purely based on deduction and logic.
+Optimized activity is the most efficient (the quickest and the most successful) algorithmic process that leads to a certain cognitive goal: in this sense, it is the one that is the most efficient relatively to the goal and compared with other computational models, whereas these other models lead to useless and time-consuming (inactive in this sense) computations.
 Accordingly, we can make the heuristic hypothesis that activity is what really happens in the mind, hence, in the brain. - Why use it?
-1) To optimize the rapidity and the efficiency of the models of inference and decision-making (both in epistemic and practical cognition); To build more realistic and more reusable models of the human inference

-(taking time but not too much, based on limited-resources, highly sensitive to contexts, $\dots$ )

-- Where to use it?
-In AI in general, in decision-making, in the modeling of practical cognition or common sense reasoning, to ameliorate the efficiency of that kind of complex systems mixing computer-aided decision-making and/or augmented-reality (planes). - When to use it?
+(1) To optimize the rapidity and the efficiency of the models of inference and decision making (both in epistemic and practical cognition).
+(2) To build more realistic and more reusable models of the human inference (taking time but not too much, based on limited resources, highly sensitive to contexts, etc.). - Where to use it?
+In AI in general, in decision making, in the modeling of practical cognition or common sense reasoning, to ameliorate the efficiency of that kind of complex systems mixing computeraided decision making and/or augmented reality (planes). - When to use it?
 We use it when we are sure to possess a simplifying model of inference for a precise kind of task.

-6.4 Activity in Beliefs Revision: Active Cycles of Defeasible Reasoning
+6.4.
+Activity in beliefs revision: active cycles of defeasible reasoning